fernandatrancoso/pwdist/README.md

 pwdist: Script to calculate average pairwise distance between peptide sequences based on a distance matrix and a fasta file.

 filepwdist: Same but comparing peptides of one file to peptides of another file.

+list_sbpwise: Same but peptide sequences dont have to be a fasta file, just a simple file with each line being one peptide sequence

 Based on this program (https://sourceforge.net/projects/granthamdist/) made by Tobias Lenz.

 pwdist usage: > python3 pwisedist.py distancematrix.txt fastafile

 filepwdist usage: > python3 filepwdist.py distancematrixfile fastafile1 fastafile2

+list_sbpwise usage: > python3 list_sbpwise.py distancematrix.txt peptidesfile

 !!!To run you must have python3, numpy, and biopython installed.